-According to Article 16 of Directive 93/22/EEC (investment services in the securities field), each member state is obliged to maintain an up-to-date directory of its licensed markets.
+Each Member State is required to maintain an updated list of regulated markets authorized by it.
 This directory is to be made available to the other member states and to the Commission.

 According to this provision, the Commission is obliged to publish once a year a directory of the regulated markets of which it has received notice.

 Due to decreasing restrictions and to trading segment specialization, the directory of "regulated markets" is undergoing great changes.
-In addition to the annual publication of a directory in the official gazette of the European Communities, the Commission will therefore provide an updated version on its official internet site.
+In addition to the annual publication of a directory in the official gazette of the European Union, the Commission will therefore provide an updated version on its official internet site.